srgantmoomoo/srgantmoomoo/README.md

 ## Projects
 **works in progress** <br>
-- [beach house](https://github.com/beach-house-development), a latest version Fabric client for Minecraft.
+- [beach house](https://github.com/beach-house-development), a private latest version Fabric client for Minecraft.
   - [bedroom](https://github.com/beach-house-development/bedroom), a latest version Fabric project for Minecraft, made to serve as a base for minecraft clients.
 This was originally made as the base for beach house.

 **unfinished** <br>